 Message from Ann Smith, Chair of the CNWL Carers Council:

-As carers COVID-19 is a challenge for us all in our busy lives with the pressures of caring.
-I am sure you will face the situation with resilience and good humour as you always do.
-Please remember your health is important for you, at these challenging times we tend to put our own needs as carers low down the list.
+As carers, COVID-19 is a challenge for us all in our busy lives with the pressures of caring.
+As the months go by, the pressures of caring can be hard, and for many the impacts of COVID-19 are difficult.
+I am sure you are facing the situation with resilience and good humour as you always do, but please remember your health is important as well.
+At these challenging times we tend to put our own needs as carers low down the list.
 Here are some tips for looking after yourselves and your loved ones during these times.

 - If you are worried that you or someone you look after may be at risk, NHS 111 can offer direct guidance as they have set up an online coronavirus helpline.
 Call 111 if your symptoms become severe, and let them know you are a carer.